sfepy/sfepy/doc/tutorial.rst

 This example shows how to use *SfePy* interactively, but also how to make a custom simulation script.
-We will use `IPython`_ interactive shell which allows more flexible and intuitive work (but you cau use standard Python shell as well).
+We will use `IPython`_ interactive shell which allows more flexible and intuitive work (but you can use standard Python shell as well).

 We wish to solve the following linear elasticity problem: